Procedures, Records, and Forms

 The following description includes terms used on the All-University Schedule and individual departmental Retention Schedules.
 The exhibit in the PDF version of 90.01.2 is an example of a departmental schedule.

-The Office of Record is the department or unit name.
+The Office of Name is the department or unit name.

 The department chair designates a Records Coordinator for the department.
 This employee coordinates the preparation of the Records Retention Schedule, reviews the schedule biennially and supervises retention and disposition of office records.